dps923/winter2020/notes/core-data-fetchrequest-essentials.md

 ## Core Data fetch request essentials

 This document introduces you to the essential knowledge needed to understand and use a Core Data *fetch request*.
+We use a fetch request to get all, some, or one object, from the peristent store, into memory.

 <br>